jihongliu2024/jihongliu.github.io/_pages/conference-2021.md

 Graduate students and ECRs

-* willingness to pariticpate conference surveys
+* willingness to participate conference surveys
 * response to the question: "How do you expect that attending the *Holistic Bioinformatic Approaches used in Microbiome Research* will enhance your research and/or studies?
 (Max.
 240 characters)"
 * country of current research institution
 * interest in supplying a poster presentation